Read our top tips for choosing curtains and blind fabrics that work beautifully together.

 - How to remove mould from curtains

 If your room suffers from condensation on the windows, this could result in the build-up of mould on your curtain lining.
 Mould is very difficult to remove effectively without discolouring fabric, so take preventative measures to keep mould at bay.

 - Keep your room warm and well ventilated at all times.

 - Simple measures such as opening a window can help reduce the spread of mould.

 - For rooms particularly prone to damp, invest in a dehumidifier.

-- Replace single glazed (should be single-glazed) windows with double glazing to reduce draughts and retain heat.
+- Replace single-glazed windows with double glazing to reduce draughts and retain heat.

 - How to remove stubborn stains from curtains

 If you’ve tried vacuuming and you still have a dirty mark on your curtains, what else can you do?

 - Rub the affected area gently with a clean cloth soaked in warm water.

 - Avoid the use of detergents or stain removers as this may affect the colour of your fabric.

 We hope you have found this guide to cleaning your curtains helpful.
 See our other ‘How to… cleaning guides’ for more top tips.